SRI-CSL/radler/doc/radler_language.rst

 ~~~~~~

 A topic (defined uniquely by its name) is a purely logical way to
-define point to point communications between one producer and
+define point-to-point communications between one producer and
 multiple consumers.
-There needs to be one and only one node
+There can be exactly one node
-publishing to a topic while as many as needed nodes subscribing to
+publishing to a topic while  many  nodes can subscribe to
 it.

 External files and ``PATH``